-A runner should produce status information on the progress of the execution of a runnable.
-If the runnable produces interesting information, it should forward that along.
-For instance, using the exec runner example, it's helpful to start producing status that the process has been created and it's running as soon as possible.
+A Runner should, if possible, produce status information on the progress of the execution of a Runnable.
+While the Runner is executing what a Runnable describes, should it produce interesting information, the Runner should attempt to forward that along its generated status.

+For instance, using the exec Runner example, it's helpful to start producing status that the process has been created and it's running as soon as possible, even if no other output has been produced by the executable itself.
 These can be as simple as a sequence of: